juliesymons/juliesymons/GettingStarted.md

 ### Libraries

-The **cct-tutorial** currently has the following library dependencies.
+The hpe-cct platform consists of several libraries, each contained in separate github repositories.
+The **cct-tutorial** has dependencies on these libraries.

 **cct-core** - This is the core library and API.
 It contains the compiler and runtime system necessary to optimize and distribute a CCT application.
 This package is currently imported as `libcog`.
 The cct-core library also contains the visual debugger, *cogdebugger*.